 Ad donate buttonsIf you’d like to make it easier to collect donations from your Facebook ads, you can add a donate button.
 This can be an effective way to reach new people who may be interested in supporting your organization.
 Get instructions on how to add a donate button to your Page header and ads.

 Page donate buttonAs people visit your Page, a donate button on your Page header makes it easy for them to give.
 This button is the same as the one in the section above, but allows people to donate without leaving Facebook.
-Learn how to add a donation button to your Page.
+Learn how to add a donation button to your Page and get started here.

 Post donate buttonYou can add a donate button to your Page posts to allow people to donate without leaving Facebook.
 This tool makes it easy for supporters to donate when they are inspired to give.
-Learn how to add a donation button to your Page post.
+Learn how to add a donate button to your posts and get started here.

 Live video donate buttonMore and more people are going live on Facebook to share their experiences.
 Now you can add a donate button to your Page’s live videos.
 Give people an inside look into your organization, share the impact you’ve made or invite people to join in the fun at a fundraising gala.